Scholarly Authority Yes! History of Scholarship Amateur Scholarship

 There's another verse'o John on the recto.

-That's how P52 entered "biblical scholarship."
+That's how P52 entered New Testament scholarship.
 To this day Colin Roberts' P52 date, 125 AD (± 25 years), is given out as the received wisdom of settled science in NT Studies 101 syllabuseses, graduate thesisuseses, academic articles, Sunday sermons, and Is The Resurrection of Jesus Real? debates.

 P52 comes up a lot because its early date proves Jesus is real.
 Honest.
 The Gospel of John dates from no later than 125 AD, maybe as early as 100 AD.
 P52 proves that.
 What's more P52 comes from Egypt and Jesus from Galilee, so allowing time for social diffusion probably John must almost certainly have been written decades earlier, very close to the time of Jesus himself, meaning the gospel was probably almost certainly written by a disciple of Jesus, meaning it is first hand, or almost certainly no later than second hand, proving the stuff in the gospel is probably mostly true, meaning Jesus is real.